 Once logged in to the reader, do not close your PuTTY session, but leave it running in the background.

 Start your application (if you've written one) or ItemTest.
 In either case make sure you have configured the application of your choice exactly as you did when you observed the issue for which you are seeking support.
 Make sure that you are running a live operation.
-That is, make sure that you've not only connected to the reader but that you have started it and it is actively running trying to read tags.
+That is, make sure that you've connected to the reader, have started your application, and it is actively inventorying (aka reading) tags.

 Now let's go back to the PuTTY application.